-- Are the costs of your IT impacting your ability to grow as a business?
+- Are the costs of IT impacting your ability to grow as a business?

-- If so you may consider a cloud option that can be easily tailored and scaled to your needs without the need for capital outlay.
+If questions like these are concerns, you may consider a cloud option that can be easily tailored and scaled to your needs without the need for capital outlay.

-You should also evaluate your current IT set-up to understand the benefits of moving to the cloud, especially in the following areas:
+You should evaluate your current IT setup to understand the benefits of moving to the cloud, especially in the following areas:

-- Service – how important are security, reliability and flexibility to your business?
+- Service – how important is security, reliability and flexibility to your business?
 Is your current solution meeting your needs?
 Is there room for improvement?

 - Technology landscape – how many business users are there?
 What is the geographic distribution of your user base?
 Do your employees require remote access?

 - Cost – Are you satisfied with the costs of your on-premises solution?
-Are the costs to scale up or upgrade services acceptable?
+Are the costs for hardware and services to scale up or upgrade acceptable?

 - Ease of migration – when did you last invest in significant capital expenditure?
 Do you have any contractual and vendor commitments that constrain migration?

 By and large the easiest and most common workload to shift to the cloud is backup.
-Backup as a Service (BaaS) is easy to use and helps to mitigate a major business continuity concerns around downtime and data loss.
+Backup as a Service (BaaS) is easy to use and helps mitigate major business continuity concerns of downtime and data loss.
 Cloud-based backup can be used for multiple environments or just one environment – depending on what restrictions your company decides to place on cloud usage.

 These days, with cyber-attacks on the rise, security is a major concern.
 Cloud providers put numerous security parameters in place so that, in the event of an attack, your data is secure and can be restored.
 These tactics include encryption, identity management, and physical security.
 Providers should also have business continuity plans in place that utilize redundant hardware, backup generators, and other measures to prevent downtime.
 Data centre locations will also have security in place like badge access restrictions, security cameras, fences and more.
 Also, cloud providers have several certifications in place for HIPAA, PCI-DSS, SOC, etc… which means that they have been evaluated by third parties and are deemed qualified to handle private and confidential information.